 Cabrera also logged two years as an assistant coach at Keystone College in 2003 and 2004, and spent the 2001-02 season as an assistant for Miami (Fla.)
 Killian High School.
 Cabrera was also head coach and athletics director for one season (1998-99) at Volunteer Christian Academy in Sparta, Tenn.

 As a collegiate player, Cabrera transferred to Tennessee Tech after two seasons at Vincennes University in Vincennes, Ind., where he played with future NBA players Shawn Marion (Miami Heat) and Tyrone Nesby (Washington Wizards).
 He played two seasons in Cookeville under head coach Frank Harrell, who currently serves as TTU’s associate athletic director.
 Following his senior season, Cabrera was named the Golden Eagles MVP and earned the Sam Harley Lynn Award.

 After finishing his Multidisciplinary Studies degree in 1999, Cabrera served as a graduate assistant at Tennessee Tech following his playing career as a Golden Eagle for then head coach Jeff Lebo.
 Cabrera worked one season on Lebo’s staff and earned his master’s in Instructional Leadership from TTU in 2001.

 His father, Hugo Cabrera, Sr., was voted as the Dominican Republic’s “Player of the Century” and is in that country’s Basketball Hall of Fame.
 Rick has also played professional basketball in the Dominican Republic.

 Cabrera is married to the former Danielle Olker of Queens, N.Y.
-The couple has a daughter, Mikayla, and two sons, Jaden and Braxton.
+The couple has a daughter, Mikayla, and three sons, Jaden, Braxton and Landon.